-We created a Reserve Fund so that we could squirrel away a bit of each transaction for a rainy day.
-We're the only Peer-to-peer lender in New Zealand to have a Reserve Fund, and it's there to help cover expected credit losses as well as offer greater predictability to investors.
+We've created a Reserve Fund for each Investment Class so that we could squirrel away a bit of each transaction for a rainy day.
+We're the only Peer-to-peer lender in New Zealand to have Reserve Funds, and it's there to help cover expected credit losses as well as offer greater predictability to investors.

-With each borrower loan repayment received, a portion of the interest paid by the borrower is ceded into the Reserve Fund - this is known as the Reserve Levy.
-The Loan Shield Reserve Fund is administrated inside a separate trust that aims to protect investors from repayment delays when a borrower is late with their scheduled repayment or losses if a borrower defaults on their loan.
+With each borrower loan repayment received, a portion of the interest paid by the borrower is deposited into the Reserve Fund - this is known as the Reserve Levy.
+The Reserve Funds are administrated inside a separate trust that aims to protect investors from borrowers who are late with their payments, or who stop pay their loan all together.

 If a borrower defaults on their loan and it is written off, again provided there are sufficient funds available in the Reserve Fund, the Reserve Fund will immediately repay the principal and any interest owing on that loan to the applicable investor(s), with the loan closed and moved into debt collection.
 Squirrel Money will manage the collection efforts to recover that debt from the borrower with any subsequent collections of written-off or arrears amounts being refunded back into the Reserve Fund.

-For more information about how Loan Shield works, see our Investor Booklet.
+For more information about how our Reserve Funds work, see our Investor Booklet .